 The Digital Library of Appalachia provides online access to archival and historical materials related to the culture of the southern and central Appalachian region.
 The contents of the DLA are drawn from special collections of Appalachian College Association member libraries.

 Hunter Library is committed to building regionally oriented, historically significant collections of broad cultural and research interest.
 A number of these collections are online.
 These digital collections provide a foundation for research, education, and humanities programming through their documentation of significant aspects of the American story.

-including African American Newspapers collection.
 Cover-to-cover reproductions of 1,000+ US newspapers in PDF.
-You can restrict searches to article types (news & opinion, election returns, letters, poetry/songs, legislative, prices, advertisements, matrimony & death notices), dates/eras, region/state, and newspaper name.
-Notable papers include:
+You can restrict searches to article types (news & opinion, election returns, letters, poetry/songs, legislative activities, prices, advertisements, matrimony & death notices), and also by dates/eras, region/state, and newspaper name.
+Some notable content covers post-1922:

 Full page images from 270 newspapers published in 36 states, including rare and historically significant 19th-century titles that are full-text searchable.
 Individual pages or entire issues can be downloaded as PDFs.
 This archival collection offers insights into African-American history, culture, daily life, and attitudes and like many newspapers, provides articles on all subject areas

 Newspaper Archive provides page-image archives of newspapers is especially strong in coverage of suburban, small-city, and rural newspapers, with coverage extending from the colonial era to the present in some cases.

 This database has very wide scope but its interface lacks the powerful search tools and requires more manual work than newspaper archives from academic library vendors like Readex, Gale, and ProQuest.